adityathebe/adityathebe.com/content/Posts/cloudflare-r2-clean-up-bucket-rclone/index.md

 r2:                  s3
 ```

-## Deleting bucket
+## Emptying the bucket

-My bucket is named `longhorn` so this is the comand I ran.
+My bucket is named `longhorn` so this is the command I ran.
 The `-P` flag shows the progress.

 ```sh
 rclone delete r2:/longhorn/ -P